 Here are a few hobbies we love and some tips to consider:

 Decorating: Decorating your snowbird living space can be a challenging, fulfilling hobby — and it can save you from lugging bulky appliances, bedding or furniture to your seasonal home.
 Cross those items off your packing list and collect pieces in your snowbird city, instead.
 Turn your living space — whether it’s a camper or a condo — into a real home.
-There are several interior design lessons you can study online for free, and you can utilize storage units to keep pieces near your snowbird spot rather than taking them back and forth or buying new stuff each year.
+There are several interior design lessons you can study online for free, and you can utilize a monthly storage unit to keep pieces near your snowbird spot rather than taking them back and forth or buying new stuff each year.

 4. Consolidate Electronics